 It’s far too easy to think that batology is the study of bats; that's actually chiropterology.
 No, batology is the study of blackberries.
 Well, of course it is.

 Astasia is the inability to stand up.
 It could be attributed to the consumption of too much fermented malt beverage, which, it seems, is a prime requisite for consideration as a U.S. Supreme Court judge.

-None of those famous Anglo-Saxon cuss words are actually derived from Anglo-Saxon.
+- None of those famous Anglo-Saxon cuss words is actually derived from Anglo-Saxon.

 © 2018 Rupert Taylor

 gyanendra mocktan from Kathmandu,Nepal on October 15, 2018:

 I like the frog suffering from Astasia.
 Thank you.